reviewdog/reviewdog/README.md

-## Watchdogs - An automated code review tool working with any lint tools
+## Reviewdog - An automated code review tool working with any lint tools

 [WIP]